Skip to Content

 Can this be prepared in advance?

 Yes, I serve this dish most often alongside roasted meat.
-As a result, I need it to come together in the 5-20 minutes that it takes to rest a steak or rest joint of meat.
+As a result, I need it to come together in the 5-20 minutes that it takes to rest a steak or a joint of meat.

 To make this happen, I prepare the beans in advance and then quench them in ice-cold water.
 You can do this a couple of hours in advance.

-I also toast my almonds and slice the garlic in advance, again anywhere up to a couple of hours.
+I also toast my almonds and slice the garlic in advance, again, anywhere up to a couple of hours.

 Can I use frozen green beans?

-Yes, but I have had mixed results, some frozen green beans can be a bit “soggy”.
+Yes, but I have had mixed results; some frozen green beans can be a bit "soggy".

-I avoid blanching frozen green beans and just run them under cold water to defrost them and then head straight into sauteeing in butter and garlic.
+I avoid blanching frozen green beans and just run them under cold water to defrost them, and then head straight into sauteeing in butter and garlic.

 Are there any variations?